Surfside condominium collapse: Rescue and relief operations

 The U.S. National Institute of Standards and Technology (NIST), which sent scientists and engineers to the site on June 25 under the authority of the National Construction Safety Team Act, announced that it would launch a full investigation into the collapse, with an eye to determining best practices to prevent similar disasters in the future.
 Debbie Wasserman Schultz, the U.S. representative from Florida's 23rd congressional district which includes Surfside, tweeted, "There are millions of high-rise condo units like those in Champlain Towers all across Florida...
 The NIST investigation is a major announcement and will be key to learning not only the cause of the tragedy in Surfside, but the potential danger posed to other structures across FL."

-On July 2, the bodies of two more victims were found in the wreckage, according to comments at a morning news conference by Mayor Levine Cava, bringing the known death toll to 20.
-The mayor also revised the number of missing downward to 128, explaining that officials "originally received a report [regarding] a potentially missing person...
+On July 2, the bodies of two more victims were found in the wreckage, bringing the known death toll to 20.
+The mayor revised the number of missing downward to 128, explaining that officials "originally received a report [regarding] a potentially missing person...
 That report was only marked as one person, but when the detectives were able to reach and verify... we discovered that there are in fact, several family members who could have been [ac]counted for... and now we can mark them as safe."

 Due to the large influx of search and rescue personnel, officials, and investigators from around the country and outside the US, and a resulting shortage of hotel rooms, accommodations were being provided to some workers on a cruise ship, Royal Caribbean Group's Explorer of the Seas, docked at PortMiami.

 At an evening news conference, Mayor Levine Cava announced the recovery of two additional bodies, bringing the death toll to 22.
 The mayor then ordered the remaining structure to be demolished as soon as it was feasible.
 Ongoing structural engineering assessments indicated that the standing portion of the structure was dangerously unstable, presenting a hazard to rescue and recovery teams working on site.
 She said the demolition would "take, most likely, weeks".

 A Chilean man, first cousin of Chilean Air Force general Alberto Bachelet and uncle to the general's daughter Michelle Bachelet (who served as President of Chile from 2006 to 2010 and 2014 to 2018), and his Filipino American wife, a retired senior budget officer at the International Monetary Fund, were formally identified by authorities on Friday night among four previously recovered victims.

 On July 3, two more bodies were found at the site, bringing the known death toll to 24, and the number of missing was revised downward to 121.
 Demolition of the remaining structure was moved to an earlier date, due to Tropical Storm Elsa, which was expected to arrive in Florida the following week.
 The search was suspended as a result.
 Rescuers used visual searches, thermal cameras, drones, and animal traps to try to locate pets left behind in the standing portion of the building, but did not find any.